 Once you’ve agreed to the quote, I will pass on the system specifications to our Technical Design team who will double check all aspects of it. ”

-I use the site photos which you’ve sent through as well as satellite photos and Google street view, in conjunction with the install team, to check for potential issues such as neighboring trees, chimneys or aerials that may cast shade on your solar system.
-This means that it can achieve the maximum performance and efficiency possible – giving you the most amount of power output.
+I use the site photos which you’ve sent through as well as satellite photos and Google street view.
+In conjunction with the install team, we check for potential issues such as neighboring trees, chimneys or aerials that may cast shade on your system.
+This means that it can achieve the maximum performance and efficiency possible.
+That gives you the most amount of power output.

-Power output translates to dollars saved for you.
+Power output translates to dollar savings for you.

-Once I’ve approved your system, I will pass the design on to our Install Coordination team.
+Once I approve your system, I will pass the design on to our Install Coordination team.

 Co-ordinating your solar power system installation

 “My name is James and I will be managing your installation.
-Once our Technical Design team has approved your solar system, there is still a bit to be done before it is installed….
+Once our Technical Design team has approval for your solar power system, there is still a bit to do before installation.”

 You will need to be home in order to let your installer into the roof cavity, sign paperwork and of course make sure all your expectations are being met.
 In case of bad weather or other unforeseen circumstances, I will give you a call to reschedule your installation.